Using the Peloton APP without the Peloton bike

 Seat Cushion.
 My bum hurt.
 End of story…

-A few months into my journey I was interviewed by the ABC News New York “7 on Your Side Team” about my inexpensive Peloton alternative (which they called a “Peloton hack”).
+A few months into my journey I was interviewed by the ABC News New York “7 on Your Side Team” about my inexpensive Peloton App alternative (which they called my “Peloton hack”).
 I had never been interviewed before and was super nervous.
 I think we spoke for 45 minutes and I am on the air for about 30 seconds.
 Here is a link about the interview: Peloton App Review; Cheaper Options Exist for Taking the Peloton Plunge

 Drop me a note if you have any questions!